ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 for unknown HTTP Upgrade Tokens; note that this is only possible for HTTP Upgrade or Extended CONNECT.

-The Capsule-Protocol header field MUST NOT be sent multiple times on a message.

 The Capsule-Protocol header field MUST NOT be used on HTTP responses with a status code different from 2xx (Successful).
 This specification does not define any parameters for the Capsule-Protocol header field value, but future documents